March 11-16, 2025 in Berea, Kentucky

 Retreat Logistics & Registration Process

-Location: Retreat center in Kentucky.
+Location: Retreat center outside of Berea, Kentucky.
 Location details will be shared with people who are registered, or who email Nicole Garneau directly.

-Lodging and Meals: All participants will have their own (dormitory-style) room unless they would like to share a room with someone.
+Lodging and Meals: All participants will have a bedroom inside a house with all amenities.
 All meals will be provided, and dietary restrictions will be honored whenever possible.
 Retreat participants will also have access to a full kitchen and fridge for snacks or personal food.
+Everyone is encouraged to stay onsite but local participants with care responsibilities may opt to stay off campus and commute for work days.

 Tuition: Tuition includes all meals and housing, materials for the retreat, facilitation, and documentation.
 Tuition is based on a sliding scale in an attempt to make the retreat accessible to as many people as possible.
 If you have questions or need more information about tuition, please email Nicole Garneau.